 Like physical pain, emotional pain can activate the body’s stress responses.
 Over time, this can result in chronic inflammation and reduced immunity, which can raise the risk of chronic diseases.

 “Research has linked social isolation and loneliness to higher risks for serious health conditions, including high blood pressure, heart disease, stroke, obesity, depression and anxiety,” says Michael Pham, DO, an internal medicine physician at Scripps Coastal Medical Center Carlsbad.

 According to the CDC, social isolation significantly increased someone’s risk of premature death from all causes.
 It is also associated with about a 50% increased risk of dementia.

 Poor social relationships characterized by social isolation or loneliness were associated with a 29% increased risk of heart disease and a 32% increased risk of stroke.

-- Heart failure patients who experienced loneliness had nearly 4 times the average risk of death, 68% increased risk of hospitalization, and 57% increased risk of emergency department visits.
+Heart failure patients who experienced loneliness had nearly four times the average risk of death, 68% increased risk of hospitalization and 57% increased risk of emergency department visits.

-- Consider adopting a pet if you can.
 Caring for a companion animal can be rewarding and comforting and can lower stress and blood pressure.
-If you can’t have a pet at home, look into volunteering at a local shelter or pet-sitting for a neighbor.
+Or, you can look into volunteering at a local shelter or pet-sitting for a neighbor.

-- Volunteer at an organization that is meaningful to you.
+Volunteer at an organization that is meaningful to you and realize the health benefits.
 Becoming involved with a cause can ward off feelings of loneliness and help you meet people with similar interests.